Jai Lava Kusa

-Jai Lava Kusa is a 2017 Indian Telugu-language action film written and directed by K. S. Ravindra and produced by Nandamuri Kalyan Ram under his banner N. T. R. Arts.
-The film stars Jr. N.T.R. in a triple role, alongside Raashi Khanna and Nivetha Thomas.
-The film also features Ronit Roy in his Telugu film debut, Posani Krishna Murali, Pradeep Rawat, Pavitra Lokesh, Puddipedi Sai Kumar, Nassar, Hamsa Nandini, Abhimanyu Singh and Harish Uthaman in the supporting roles.
+Jai Lava Kusa is a 2017 Indian Telugu-language action drama film written by Kona Venkat and directed by K. S. Ravindra (Bobby Kolli) and produced by Nandamuri Kalyan Ram under his banner N. T. R. Arts.
+The film stars N. T. Rama Rao Jr in a triple role as Jai, Lava and Kusa, alongside Raashii Khanna, Nivetha Thomas,Tamannaah(Special Appearance), Ronit Roy (in his Telugu film debut), Posani Krishna Murali, Pradeep Rawat, Pavitra Lokesh, Sai Kumar and Nassar.

 The film follows identical triplets, Jai, Lava, and Kusa, who get separated at a young age and follow different paths in life.
-Jai becomes an evil criminal named Ravana, Kusa becomes a small-time crook and Lava becomes a bank manager.
-Jai, the eldest of identical triplets was sidelined at a very young age due to stammering.
+Jai becomes an evil criminal named Ravan, Kusa becomes a small-time crook and Lava becomes a bank manager.
+Jai, the eldest of the identical triplets, was sidelined at a very young age due to stammering.
 He then develops a hatred for his younger brothers and creates havoc in their lives as they all reunite as adults.

-The film was launched formally on 10 February 2017, whereas the commencement of principal photography took place the very same day.
-The shooting took place on Hyderabad, excluding for few scenes shot at Pune, and was wrapped up in September 2017.
+The film was launched formally on 10 February 2016, whereas the commencement of principal photography took place the very same day.
+The shooting took place on Hyderabad, except a few scenes shot at Pune, and was wrapped up in September 2016.
 The film score and soundtrack were composed by Devi Sri Prasad, with cinematography by Chota K. Naidu and editing by Kotagiri Venkateshwara Rao and Thammi Raju.